joshuapalicka/joshuapalicka.github.io/marina.md

 ### Project description
 This project's goal was to update and redesign the DMMA's website, so that they can more effectively reach people in their community.
+I was contracted to update the site in Summer 2022.
 The project included meetings with the DMMA board on progress, as well as to ask clarifying questions.

 Summary of features added:
 * Seamless membership database management